Causal inference with recurrent and competing events: Counterfactual estimands

-However, simultaneously considering the total effect of treatment on syncope and on survival is still insufficient to determine by which mechanisms the treatment affects syncope and death.
+However, simultaneously considering the total effect of treatment on acute kidney injury and on survival is still insufficient to determine by which mechanisms the treatment affects acute kidney injury and death.
 For example, suppose that individuals in treatment arm $A=1$ experience the competing event shortly after treatment initiation.
 In this case, no recurrent events would be recorded in this treatment arm.
 Clearly, in this setting it would not be possible for an investigator to draw any conclusions about the mechanism by which treatment acts on the recurrent event outside of the competing event.